Eleanor Carothers

 Estrella Eleanor Carothers (4 December 1882 – 1957) was an American zoologist, geneticist, and cytologist known for her work with grasshoppers.
-She discovered important physical evidence for the concept of independent assortment, vital to modern understanding of genetics.
+She discovered important physical evidence for the concept of Chromosome_segregation giving direct observational support for Mendelian independent assortment, vital to modern understanding of genetics.

 Early life and education

 Carothers was born on December 4, 1883, in Newton, Kansas to Z. W. Carothers and Mary Bates.
 She studied at the Nickerson Normal College and went on to earn her Bachelor of Arts degree and her Master's degree from the University of Kansas, in 1911 and 1912 respectively.

 Research career

 She began her career as a Pepper Fellow at Pennsylvania State University, where she stayed from 1913 to 1914.
 That year, she was appointed an assistant professor of zoology there, and graduated with her Ph.D. in 1916.
 Carothers stayed on as assistant professor until 1936, though she also had an overlapping appointment as an independent investigator for the Marine Biological Laboratory, which lasted from 1920 until 1941.
 In 1936 she moved to the University of Iowa and was a research associate there until 1941.
 Her work there was funded by the Rockefeller Foundation.

 While studying and teaching at the University of Pennsylvania, Carothers traveled to the southern and southwestern regions of the United States on research expeditions, held in 1915 and 1919.
-During her time at the University of Iowa, she completed her most important work, in the field of genetics and cytology, using grasshopper embryos to study the independent assortment of heteromorphic homologous chromosomes.
+During her time at the University of Iowa, she completed her most important work, in the field of genetics and cytology, using grasshopper embryos to study the Chromosome_segregation of heteromorphic homologous chromosomes.
 This was the first physical evidence that homologous chromosomes separated independently during meiosis, which is one source of genetic variation in sexually-reproducing organisms.